 UI Element Description Business Process Monitor name The name of the BPM.
 The name is automatically assigned during installation and is derived from the name of the host machine on which the BPM is installed.
 Health The health of the BPM.
-The valid health statuses are: • OK Agent Launch Failed • The agent was killed, failed to set a timer for restarting it Run as specific user - failed to switch to user Run as specific user - invalid password Business Process Monitor operating system The operating system of the host machine on which the BPM is installed.
-Configuration The BPM configuration directory. directory Default value: <bpm application="" directory="">\config</bpm> Workspace directory The BPM workspace directory, which you configure during the installation of BPM.
-Default value: <bpm application="" directory="">\workspace</bpm> Number of scripts The total number of scripts configured in all of the host's instances, and the number of those whose configuration status in EUM Administration is set to Active .
+The valid health statuses are: OK Agent Launch Failed The agent was killed, failed to set a timer for restarting it Run as specific user - failed to switch to user Run as specific user - invalid password Business Process Monitor operating system The operating system of the host machine on which the BPM is installed.
+Configuration directory The BPM configuration directory.
+Default value: <bpm application="" directory="">\config Users require read-write access to this directory.</bpm> Workspace directory The BPM workspace directory, which you configure during the installation of BPM.
+Default value: <bpm application="" directory="">\workspace Users require read-write access to this directory.</bpm>

+UI Element Description Number of scripts The total number of scripts configured in all of the host's instances, and the number of those whose configuration status in EUM Administration is set to Active .
 Number of WebTraces The total number of WebTraces configured in all of the host's instances, and the number of those whose configuration status in EUM Administration is set to Active .
 Number of transactions The total number of transactions configured in all of the host's instances, and the number of those whose configuration status in EUM Administration is set to Active .